Fyodor Smolov: Personal life

 Smolov is fluent in English and has read Mario Puzo's books in the original language.
 From 2012, he was in a relationship with Russian model and TV hostess Victoria Lopyreva.
 The couple got married in December 2013 but then divorced in May 2015.
 He has supported AC Milan since the 1997–98 season and once cited George Weah and Andriy Shevchenko as his childhood favorite players.
 On 1 August 2018, Smolov crashed his BMW M5 into a traffic barrier in Krasnodar.
 He was later fined and had his driver's license suspended for one year for leaving the scene of the accident.
 On April 5, 2020 Smolov broke Spain's coronavirus protocols to return to Russia to celebrate the 18th birthday of his fiancee Maria Yumasheva, the granddaughter of Boris Yeltsin.

-He is the first Russian footballer to speak out against the war in Ukraine following the invasion by Russia on 24 February 2022.
+He is the first Russian footballer to speak out against the Russian invasion of Ukraine on 24 February 2022.

+In June 2023 Smolov married DJ and blogger Karina Istomina.
+On the 15th of November of the same year the couple had a daughter named Laura.